26.9 MB (1.4 MB compressed)

 SUE FORD / SCIENCE PHOTO LIBRARY SUE FORD / SCIENCE PHOTO LIBRARY

 Diabetic maculopathy.
 Ophthalmoscope view of the retina of a diabetic patient showing retinal maculopathy.
-The retina is orange; red blood vessels and nerves emerge from the yellow optic disc (at left).
-Yellow patches are seen around the retina caused by leaking blood vessels.
-Dark spots are dead cells due to inadequate blood supply (known as ischaemia).
+The retina is orange; red blood vessels and nerves emerge from the yellow optic disc (at right).
+Yellow patches are seen covering the macula (at centre left), the most light- sensitive region of the retina.
 Diabetic retinal maculopathy is caused by damage to the blood supply of the retina that occurs as a complication of diabetes.
 These yellow patches are hard exudates which leak from blood vessels that have become permeable due to diabetes.
-The exudates can cause irreversible vision loss.
+Once over the macula, the exudates can cause irreversible vision loss.

 Model release not required.
 Property release not required.